yanpitangui/aspire-permify/README.md

 To run migrations on this project, you need the dotnet-ef tool.
 - Run ``dotnet tool install --global dotnet-ef``
 - Now, depending on your OS, you have different commands:
-    1. For windows: ``dotnet ef migrations add InitialCreate --startup-project .\src\Boilerplate.Api\ --project .\src\Boilerplate.Infrastructure\``
+    1. For windows: ``dotnet ef migrations add InitialCreate --startup-project .\src\Permify.Api\ --project .\src\Permify.Infrastructure\``
-    2. For linux/mac: ``dotnet ef migrations add InitialCreate --startup-project ./src/Boilerplate.Api/ --project ./src/Boilerplate.Infrastructure/``
+    2. For linux/mac: ``dotnet ef migrations add InitialCreate --startup-project ./src/Permify.Api/ --project ./src/Permify.Infrastructure/``
 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star: